-- Because some evidence, particularly evidence that may be located on the body, dissipates quickly (within 48-96 hours), individuals who have been sexually assaulted and wish to preserve evidence should go to a hospital or medical facility immediately to seek a medical examination and/or evidence collection.
-Under Illinois law, any cost for an emergency medical or forensic examination for a victim of sexual violence that is not covered by private insurance or Illinois Public Aid will be covered by the Illinois Department of Healthcare and Family Services, and should not be billed to the patient. - An individual who has been sexually assaulted and wishes to preserve evidence should, if possible, not shower, bathe, douche, smoke, brush teeth, eat, drink, use the bathroom, or change clothes or bedding before going to the hospital or seeking medical attention. - If the individual who has been sexually assaulted decides to change clothes or bedding and wishes to preserve evidence, they should not wash the clothes worn or bedding used during the assault, and should bring them to a hospital, medical facility, or the police in a non-plastic (e.g., paper) bag. - In Illinois, individuals who have been sexually assaulted may allow the collection of evidence even if they choose not to make a report to law enforcement.
+Because some evidence, particularly evidence that may be located on the body, dissipates quickly (within 48-96 hours), individuals who have been sexually assaulted and wish to preserve evidence should go to a hospital or medical facility immediately to seek a medical examination and/or evidence collection.
+Under Illinois law, any cost for an emergency medicalor forensic examination for a victim of sexual violence that is not covered by private

+- insuranceor Illinois Public Aid will be covered by the Illinois Department of Healthcare and Family Services, and should not be billed to the patient. - An individual who has been sexually assaulted and wishes to preserve evidence should, if possible, not shower, bathe, douche, smoke, brush teeth, eat, drink, use the bathroom, or changeclothes or bedding before going to the hospital or seeking medical attention. - If the individual who has been sexually assaulted decides to change clothes or bedding and wishes to preserve evidence, they should not wash the clothes worn or bedding used during the assault, and should bring them to a hospital, medical facility, or the police in a non- plastic (e.g.,paper) bag. - In Illinois, individuals who have been sexually assaulted may allow the collection of evidence even if they choose not to make a report to law enforcement.
 After the evidence is collected, Illinois law requires hospital staff to store it for two weeks.
-A sexual assault evidence collection kit may not be released by an Illinois hospital without written consent from the survivor.
+A sexual assault evidence collectionkit may not be released by an Illinois hospital without written consent from the survivor.

-D. Educational Training, Awareness, and Prevention Programs
+D. Educational Training, Awareness, and Prevention Programs11

+When learning of conduct or behavior that may not meet the standards defined in the Policy, community members and the University are expected to take an active role in upholding this policy and promoting the dignity of all individuals.
 The University offers a variety of training, awareness, and prevention programs to help prevent discrimination, harassment, and sexual misconduct within the Northwestern community.
-The University strives to ensure that such programming is developed to be culturally relevant; trauma informed; inclusive of diverse communities and identities; sustainable; responsive to community needs; informed by research or assessed for value, effectiveness, and outcome; and considerate of environmental risk and protective factors as they occur on the individual, relationship, institutional, community, and societal levels.
+The University strives to ensure that such programming is developed to be culturally relevant; trauma informed; inclusive of diverse communities and identities; sustainable; responsive to community needs; informed by research or assessed for value, effectiveness, and outcome; and considerate of environmental risk andprotective factors as they occur on the individual, relationship, institutional, community, and societal levels.